Kalyeserye: Careers of Richards and Mendoza

 The success of the AlDub tandem also contributed to the careers of Richards and Mendoza.
 Kalyeserye helped Richards secure a four-year film contract with APT Entertainment, while the Philippine Basketball Association team Barangay Ginebra San Miguel and Mahindra Enforcers was also reported to have been considering inviting Mendoza as their muse for the 2015–16 PBA season, but she refused.
 Mendoza and Richards also appeared in separate profile interviews regarding the AlDub's success on the television program Kapuso Mo, Jessica Soho.
 Tuviera also revealed in an interview about a possibility of making 2015 feature film starring the AlDub couple.
 Another report also confirmed that Richards and Mendoza would be part of 41st Metro Manila Film Festival entry My Bebe Love starring Vic Sotto and Ai Ai delas Alas.

 In an interview with the celebrity talk show Startalk, Richards revealed that he did not expect the success of the show/segment and was overwhelmed by the popularity of the AlDub tandem.
 In other interviews, Richards revealed that he was open to the possibility of AlDub to star in a movie or TV show.

 To date, Mendoza has appeared in advertisements for 555 Sardines and O+ Ultra (with Wally Bayola in his Lola Nidora character), while both Richards and Mendoza have appeared together for McDonald's Philippines' promoting their Chicken Fillet ala King product, Talk 'N Text's Extend promo, Zonrox Plus Thick Bleach and Bear Brand Adult Plus.

-Since after the Tamang Panahon event, Mendoza commenced her co-hosting stint in the Juan For All, All For Juan segment and (briefly) the ATM with the Baes segment with Alden Richards in Eat Bulaga!.
-Mendoza and Richards have their first photoshoot for the upcoming movie My Bebe Love, alongside Vic Sotto and Ai Ai delas Alas.
-Mendoza makes her television drama debut as Chef Elize in Princess in the Palace which stars Ryzza Mae Dizon.
+After the Tamang Panahon event, Mendoza commenced her co-hosting stint in the Juan For All, All For Juan segment and (briefly) the ATM with the Baes segment with Alden Richards in Eat Bulaga!.
+Mendoza and Richards have their first photoshoot for the movie My Bebe Love, alongside Vic Sotto and Ai Ai delas Alas.
+Mendoza made her television drama debut as Chef Elize in Princess in the Palace which stars Ryzza Mae Dizon.

+Tenth anniversary: Tamang Panahon podcast

+On July 16 2025, Eat Bulaga! celebrated the Kalyeserye's 10th anniversary through an elaborate tribute.
+Prior to this, speculation about a possible return of the segment for a third installment arose following the release of several teasers posted on the program's social media pages.
+On July 20, 2025, a podcast series commemorating the segment, entitled Tamang Panahon was launched, hosted by Manalo, Bayola, Ballesteros and Mendoza as well as producer Jenny Ferre.
+By this point, Eat Bulaga! had transferred to TV5 effective July 1, 2023 under the purview of the joint-venture TVJ Productions after the hosts and production staff severed ties with TAPE Inc..